Nuclear weapons in popular culture

 A nuclear fireball lights up the night in a United States nuclear test.

-Since their first use in warfare in August 1945, nuclear weapons and their potential effects have been a recurring motif in popular culture, to the extent that the decades of the Cold War are often referred to as the "atomic age".
+Since their first use in warfare in August 1945, nuclear weapons and their potential effects have been a recurring motif in popular culture, to the extent that the decades of the Cold War are often referred to as the "Atomic Age".

+Historical overview

+Nuclear weapons were first developed during the Second World War as part of the Manhattan Project.
+The first use of nuclear weapons was used in 1945 when the atomic bombings of Hiroshima and Nagasaki killed between 150,000 and 246,000 people.
+The Cold War was partly defined by the subsequent nuclear arms race for weapons.